fengwang/ceras/ReadMe.md

 ### [value](./include/value.hpp)

 A `value` variable holds a constant value.
-The operations between a value and another operator (such as a constant, a place holder, a varialbe or an operation) is elementwised.
+The operations between a value and another operator (such as a constant, a place holder, a variable or an operation) is element-wised.
 ```cpp
 auto v = ceras::value{ 0.0f };
 auto op = ...; // a constant, a place holder, a variable, or an operation